Teams bot

 - A BranchDeploy Pro subscription (upgrade here)

-- An Azure DevOps Personal Access Token (PAT) with Work Items (Read) and Code (Read) scopes
+- An Azure DevOps Personal Access Token (PAT) with Work Items (Read) and Code (Read) scopes so the bot can resolve work item branches

 - Admin access to your Microsoft Teams tenant (to upload a custom app)